New Orleans VooDoo: League takeover

 On July 12, 2015, ArenaFan.com reported that the VooDoo and the Las Vegas Outlaws were to be taken over by the league due to poor attendance and financial issues.
 Both teams were expected to finish the season, then commissioner Scott Butera was to conduct a search for new owners.
 An unnamed investment group reportedly sought to purchase the VooDoo and move the franchise to Texas and attended the VooDoo's final home game at Smoothie King Arena against the Tampa Bay Storm on July 18, 2015.
 That game was possibly the final home game for this franchise.
 The game with the Outlaws was cancelled and declared to be a tie, only the third such result in league history and the first resulting from a scheduled game having not actually been played.
 Following a league takeover of the team on July 15, 2015, on August 9, 2015, the Arena Football League announced that the New Orleans VooDoo "have ceased operations effective immediately."
 It was also reported that the VooDoo could come back for the 2016 season with a new ownership group.

+2024 revival as the Louisiana VooDoo

+In an interview with ArenaFan.com, published in February 2023, AFL Commissioner Lee A. Hutton initially that there have been discussions with potential ownership groups in New Orleans to relaunch the VooDoo when the league resumes play in 2024.
+Louisiana was among the regions named by Hutton in a July 2023 announcement of the league's inaugural locations.
+After Bossier City ruled itself out due to schedule conflicts, contemporary reports indicated that the league was aiming to instead put the team in Lake Charles, Louisiana.
+The new team, which retained the VooDoo name (as the Louisiana VooDoo), was unveiled on November 3, 2023.
+Though, this version is not directly tied to the original New Orleans VooDoo.